guillaumebrunerie/DualNetHack/README.md

 ### Gehennom :question:

 Maybe entering or leaving Gehennom should always be done together.
-Not really sure why.
+Maybe all branches can only be accessed together?
+I’m not yet convinced one way or another.

 ### The invocation ritual :question: